 Section 2.
 Disclosure and Recusal: In the event that a trustee recognizes an actual or potential conflict of interest, the trustee shall disclose to the Board any financial or personal beneficial interest, direct or indirect, and abstain voluntarily from discussion or voting on any issue that raises such conflict of interest.
-If any member of the Board perceives a possible conflict of interest position regarding any trustee, the possible conflict should be brought to the attention of the Board and Board, as a whole, shall determine whether the issue represents a conflict of interest.
+If any member of the Board perceives a possible conflict of interest position regarding any trustee, the possible conflict should be brought to the attention of the Board and the Board, as a whole should determine whether the issue represents a conflict of interest.

 Article IX: Adoption

 Section 2.
-Amending of Bylaws:The bylaws may be amended by the two-thirds (2/3rd ) vote of all members of the Board provided written notice being sent to all members at lease ten (10) days prior to the meeting, and a first and second reading of the proposed amendment conducted.
-After the first reading, notice of the proposed bylaw change shall be posted on the library website and bulletin board, as well as notice in the local newspaper of record.
+Amending of Bylaws: ADL Bylaws may be amended by the two-thirds (2/3rd ) vote of all members of the Board provided written notice being sent to all members at least ten (10) days prior to the meeting, and a first and second reading of the proposed amendment conducted.
+After the first reading, notice of the proposed bylaw change shall be posted on the library website and bulletin board.

-Section 4.
+Section 3.
 Validity: Any provision of these bylaws deemed in violation of State law, shall be considered invalid and shall not affect the validity of any other provision.